jaxkryan/BlindboxFactory/README.md

-# LastAssignment
-Last Assignment will become a great mobile game i believeeeeeeeeeeeeeeeeeeeeee
+Blindbox factory is a Tycoon mobile game by Unity 2D, with target audience is from 6-12 years old.